kathalexknuts/MVIWAS/README.md

 ## Univariate TWAS with summary statistics

 We have now obtained all neccessary data for univariate TWAS of IDP 0119.
 Before performing the following steps, be sure that the SNP order for the ld matrix is the same as the SNP order for the IDP_IGAP df.
+As previously noted, the total sample size for the AD GWAS is n= 54162 and the LD estimates are based on nR = 503 EUR subjects from 1000G.

 ```
 library("dplyr")